cometa-rocks/cometa_documentation/README.md

 **Cometa** stands for **Complete Meta Test Platform** — a versatile, powerful testing solution that lets you run automated tests **across system boundaries** using either a **codeless editor** or **full-code mode**, on cloud or on-prem.

 > _Meta_ comes from the Greek “μετά-” meaning "beyond" — and that’s exactly what Cometa enables.
+## One More Thing...

+Imagine a world where testing isn't just about finding bugs.
+It's about creating perfect user experiences, across every system, every time.
+That's Cometa.

+## Why Cometa?

+**Because testing should be:**
+- **Simple**: No-code or full-code, your choice
+- **Powerful**: Test across any system, any boundary
+- **Beautiful**: Results that tell a story
+- **Smart**: AI-powered, future-ready

 **With Cometa, you can:**

+> [!TIP]
-- Fetch data from one system and test it in another.
+> - Fetch data from one system and test it in another
-- Create scalable test plans with reusable features.
+> - Create scalable test plans with reusable features
-- Use BDD-style tests with [Behave](https://github.com/behave/behave) + Selenium.
+> - Use BDD-style tests with [Behave](https://github.com/behave/behave) + Selenium
-- View results with logs, screenshots, videos.
+> - View results with logs, screenshots, and videos
-- Consume results via a REST API or a beautiful Angular UI.
+> - Access results via a REST API or a beautiful Angular UI

----

-## ⚡ Key Features

-- ✅ No-code + full-code test creation
-- 🔁 Cross-system test flows
-- 🧠 Over 70 prebuilt test steps
-- 📸 Screenshots & video capture
-- 🌍 Cloud & on-prem deployments
-- 🔐 OIDC Security (Google, GitLab OAuth, more)
-- 📦 REST API for integration & CI/CD
-- 🧪 BDD syntax with Behave + Selenium WebDriver
-- 📊 Visual result dashboards

----

-## ✨ Quick Start
+## Get Started

 Get started with Cometa Community Edition: